Afsar massacre

-The Afsar massacre was a mass shooting that killed 12 people in the Indian village of Afsar, in 2000.
-The massacre was the result of caste wars of Bihar, which originate from clashes between upper-caste, who were supporters of the existing status quo, and the upper backward castes Kurmi, who wanted to change the current system.
-According to the data by the "South Asia terrorism portal", the victims of these caste wars were most often Dalits, followed by Forward Castes, while Upper Backwards were victims less frequently than any other group.
+The Afsar massacre was a mass shooting and mass stabbing that killed 12 people in the Indian village of Afsar, in 2000.
+The massacre was the result of caste wars of Bihar, in this case from clashes between Bhumihars and the Kurmis.

 Trigger

 The massacre was a vendetta killing undertaken by members of the Kurmi caste against the Bhumihars.
 Ten days before the massacre, the Bhumihars of Afsar village in central Bihar were involved in killing of eight people from the backward castes.
 Of these eight people, three belonged to the Kurmi caste, who retaliated by killing twelve members of the Bhumihar community.

 Over 50 armed men dressed in paramilitary uniforms entered after midnight and opened fire on 15 people sleeping on a terrace.
 The killers then captured those who survived the gunshots and slit their throats with long swords.
 Eleven people died on the spot.
 Of the remaining four, one died on the way to the hospital.
 The dead included a four-year-old and a 10-year-old.
 Two schoolboys who tried to escape, when the firing started, were admitted to the hospital at Patna.
 According to a report of The Telegraph, the 67-year-old Babulal Sharma who was a survivor of the incident said:

 The root of the caste tension lay in the election of Aruna Devi, wife of Akhilesh Singh, as Member of Legislative Assembly for the region.
 Chief Minister Lalu Prasad Yadav came to the village to assure the victim backward castes of proper compensation and also launch a campaign against Akhilesh Singh as well as the Ashok Mahto gang, which was supposed to have perpetrated the massacre of upper castes at Afsar village.
 The victims were close relatives of Akhilesh Singh.